Josiah-Kitchin/CodeBounty/backend/README.md

 Overview

-Welcome to the backend of the Dating App .This project provides the server-side logic using Node.js, Express, and MySQL.
+Welcome to the backend of Slide Dating App.
+This project provides the server-side logic using Node.js, Express, and MySQL.
 It is designed to manage user profiles, match users, and handle messaging features.

 Technologies Used